soonaverse/soonaverse-lib/README.md

 # Soonaverse - Soonaverse JavaScript/Typescript API

-Soonaverse library to interact with Soonaverse platform.
+Library to interact with Soonaverse platform.

 At this stage it only supports reading or streaming data from Soonaverase.
 Eventually we will provide web components that can be embeded on another sites.